Get your certified Rhode Island Birth Certificate

 Cost & fees

 The total costs for replacing a birth certificate in Rhode Island will vary depending on the method of application submission, whether in person, by mail, or online.
 The RIDOH charges a fee of $22.00 for a certified copy ($25.00 for mail-in requests) and $18.00 for additional copies when ordered simultaneously.
 RIDOH’s rush processing fee is an additional $7.00.
 When using VRO's online filing service, the fee starts at $29.00, plus state fees.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee |